 Talking about the experiences of children, you’re able to really further humanize the experiences of people of African descent and Africans during enslavement.
 There are experiences of birth, life, and death in these spaces, so that’s why these objects of life that children would have handled, even as they were in this system that was so precarious to their livelihood, deeply resonate with me.

-Secrets of the Dead: How can archeology benefit from more womxn in the field?
+Secrets of the Dead: How can archaeology benefit from more womxn in the field?

-Secrets of the Dead: What is one piece of advice you have for young women interested in archeology?
+Secrets of the Dead: What is one piece of advice you have for young women interested in archaeology?